Carte Brute Feature & Interview, Maisons et Ambiances, 2021. Explore more on Heartbrut.com

 Destinations

 Concrete has never been so on-trend.
 Prada and Yeezy, the brand of rapper Kanye West, hold their fashion shows at the headquarters of the French Communist Party in Paris, the legendary work of Oscar Niemeyer.
-We take selfies at Corbusier’s Unité d’habitation in Marseille.
-And if we go to the Barbican in London today, it’s more for the building than for the exhibitions.
-What for some was an architectural nightmare has turned into a successful hashtag.
-In Switzerland the map CARTE BRUTE by HEARTBRUT reveals the brutalist face of our country in 50 buildings.
-A meeting with its initiator, Zurich author and photographer Karin Bürki.
+We take selfies at Le Corbusier’s Unité d’habitation in Marseille.
+And when we go to the Barbican in London today, it’s more for the building than the exhibitions.
+What was an architectural nightmare for some has become a successful hashtag.
+In Switzerland, the map CARTE BRUTE by HEARTBRUT shows the brutalist face of our country in 50 buildings.
+A meeting with its creator, Zurich-based writer and photographer Karin Bürki.

 What is brutalism?

-Karin Bürki: A brutalist building is generally made from exposed, reinforced concrete.
-Its forms are massive, angular, and its appearance often austere.
-The origins of the movement are attributed to Le Corbusier for his postwar structures, such as the Unité d’habitation in Marseille (1947-1952).
-But it was the British Peter and Alison Smithson who, in the 1950s, defined the term in reference to the material left unfinished.
+Karin Bürki: A Brutalist building is usually made of exposed, reinforced concrete.
+Its forms are massive and angular, and its appearance is often austere.
+The origins of the movement are attributed to Le Corbusier for his post-war buildings, such as the Unité d’habitation in Marseille (1947-1952).
+But it was the British couple Peter and Alison Smithson, in the 1950s, who defined the term in relation to the material left unfinished.

-Born from the ruins of the postwar years, brutalism upholds an egalitarian ethic.
-Concrete allowed for rapid and inexpensive reconstruction, offering a much needed solution to the demands for large-scale (social) housing that arose with the expanding cities.
-Architects around the world were seizing on this field of experimentation and the trend prevailed between the 1950s and 1980s.
-Then disenchantment followed.
-Brutalism’s ugliness was decried, and even condemned as inhuman.
-Today, young creatives are once again enthusiastic about these works they tend to come across online.
+Born out of the ruins of the post-war years, Brutalism espoused an egalitarian ethic.
+Concrete allowed for quick and inexpensive reconstruction, providing a much-needed solution to the demand for large-scale (social) housing as cities expanded.
+Architects around the world embraced this field of experimentation, and the trend prevailed between the 1950s and 1980s.
+Then disillusionment set in.
+The ugliness of Brutalism was denounced, even condemned as inhuman.
+Today, young creatives are once again enthusiastic about these works, which they tend to find online.

-KB : Brutalism and photography go hand in hand.
-The images are very geometric and expressive and at the same time easy on the eye.
+KB: Brutalism and photography go hand in hand.
+The images are very geometric and expressive, yet easy on the eye.
 These are all qualities that are very popular on social media.
-The buildings’ heightend materiality probably also exerts an “exotic” fascination on a generation that grew up in a dematerialised digital culture.
-When I first started posting pictures of brutalist architecture on my Instagram account, I was struck by the wide range of people who were interested in it.
-Brutalism appears to hit a nerve across all age groups and profiles.
-In real life, concrete buildings polarise opinion, but online the exact opposite is happening.
-Ironically, on Instagram, brutalism is a great common denominator!
+The heightened materiality of the buildings probably also holds an ‘exotic’ fascination for a generation that has grown up in a dematerialised digital culture.
+When I first started posting pictures of Brutalist architecture on my Instagram account, I was struck by the wide range of people who were interested in it.
+Brutalism seems to strike a chord across all ages and profiles.
+In real life, concrete buildings polarise opinion, but online the opposite happens.
+Ironically, Brutalism is a great common denominator on Instagram!

-In 2018, you published “Brutalist Beauties No 1”, a limited postcard edition featuring buildings from London and Zurich.
-In your new map, CARTE BRUTE, you present 50 objects across Switzerland.
-When capturing these, were you able to observe a specifically Swiss brutalist style?
+In 2018, you published “Brutalist Beauties No 1”, a limited edition of postcards featuring buildings from London and Zurich.
+In your new card, CARTE BRUTE, you present 50 objects from all over Switzerland.
+Were you able to observe a specifically Swiss Brutalist style while photographing them?

 KB: Yes.
-In my opinion, it distinguishes itself by a certain pragmatism and meticulous execution, resulting in a style that is more neat than raw.
+I think it is characterised by a certain pragmatism and meticulousness of execution, resulting in a style that is neat rather than rough.
 Swiss architects tended to explore the nobility of concrete rather than its roughness, creating a synthesis between technical and purely rationalist expression and artistic ambition.
-That said, the spectrum is wide and extends from the stark box to the grand architectural gesture.
+The spectrum is wide, however, ranging from the austere box to the grand architectural gesture.

 What do you think is THE brutalist destination in this country?

 KB: Without hesitation: Basel and its surroundings.
-It is the perfect place to discover the richness of our brutalist heritage.
-There are as many historic buildings to explore as there are recent ones: Saint-Anthony church, designed by Karl Moser in 1927, was the very first church built in reinforced concrete in Switzerland.
-I also highly recommend a visit to “Maurerhalle” by Hermann Baur (1961), arguably the most beautiful concrete origami on the planet.
-Lovers of contemporary architecture head to Helsinki Dreispitz residential tower (2014) by Herzog and de Meuron in Münchenstein.
-Take a trip to Greater Basel area to admire the famous Goetheanum (1928) in Dornach and Neumatt school (1962) in Aesch.
+It is the perfect place to discover the richness of our Brutalist heritage.
+There are as many historic buildings to discover as there are more recent ones: The St Anthony’s church, designed by Karl Moser in 1927, was the first church in Switzerland to be built in reinforced concrete.
+I also recommend a visit to Hermann Baur’s Masonry Hall (1961), arguably the most beautiful concrete origami in the world.
+Lovers of contemporary architecture should visit the Helsinki Dreispitz residential tower (2014) by Herzog and de Meuron in Münchenstein.
+Take a trip to the region around Basel to see the famous Goetheanum (1928) in Dornach and the Neumatt School (1962) in Aesch.

 And your favourite?

 KB: La Tulipe, in Geneva.
-I think of it as a crystal that fell to earth.
-It is also a world apart from the masculine asceticism that characterises most brutalist structures in this country.
-It is a rare and radical celestial body in the Swiss cosmos.
+I think of it as a crystal that has fallen to earth.
+It is also a world apart from the masculine asceticism that characterises most of the Brutalist buildings in this country.
+It is a rare and radical celestial object in the Swiss cosmos.

 Who are the contemporary figures of brutalism to follow in Switzerland?